Don't bug out!

 Refer them to a professional

 Professional lice removal specialists have so many benefits besides the service of removal.
 They can thoroughly check all household members to make sure parents are treating only those affected by lice.
 Also, in some cases head lice has been misdiagnosed and no treatment is needed at all.
 Professionals also sell the best lice combs.
 This is extremely important because having the right comb can save hours of combing especially on long, thick hair.
 In addition, most lice professionals sell only products free from chemicals that are safe, non-toxic and effective.
-Most importantly, they have the right information to save parents a lot of time and energy spent on getting rid of lice.
+Most importantly, they have the right information to save parents a lot of time and energy otherwise spent on getting rid of lice.
 Many parents feel much less stressed after speaking with or visiting a professional.

 Mayonnaise, Olive Oil, Vaseline/Petroleum Jelly

 These products are used in hopes of suffocating head lice.
 Head lice are able to shut down their bodies for long periods of time even fully submerged in substances meant to kill them.
-These products may suffocate the bugs if used for hours on end, they do not kill the eggs.
+These products may suffocate the bugs if used for hours on end, but they do not kill the eggs.

 Cetaphil also known as the Nuvo method